138 – The Roman emperor Hadrian adopts Antoninus Pius, effectively making him his successor.

 1945 – World War II: Turkey declares war on Germany.

 1947 – The formal abolition of Prussia is proclaimed by the Allied Control Council.
-The Prussian government had already been abolished in 1934 by the Law for the Reconstruction of the Reich.
+The Prussian government had already been abolished by the Preußenschlag of 1932.

 1948 – The Communist Party takes control of government in Czechoslovakia and the period of the Third Republic ends.